Samda/react-todo-app-with-rails/README.md

 `rails db:setup`

 #### Start development server
-we are using foreman here to manage multip process because need to run webpacker `bundle exec foreman start`
+we are using [foreman](https://github.com/ddollar/foreman) here to manage multi processes because we need to run rails and webpack dev server at the sametime.
+we have the setup for foreman start in `./Profile`.
+`bundle exec foreman start`